Trevor McNevan

 Trevor McNevan (born July 17, 1978) is a Canadian singer, songwriter, musician, and rapper.
 Best known as the frontman of Christian rock band Thousand Foot Krutch (TFK), he also leads side projects FM Static (pop-punk, with TFK drummer Steve Augustine) and I Am the Storm (hip hop).

-His first band, Oddball (which morphed into TFK), included Dave Smith (guitar) and Tim Baxter (bass), as well as drummer Neil Sanderson.
-In 1995, in Peterborough, Ontario, he formed Oddball and released the 27-song record Shutterbug, featuring half hip-hop and half rock songs.
+His first band, Oddball (which morphed into TFK), was formed in Peterborough, Ontario, in 1995 and released their only record, Shutterbug, which featured 27 rock and hip-hop songs, the same year.
+The lineup consisted of Trevor's friends Dave Smith (guitar), Tim Baxter (bass), and Neil Sanderson (drums).

 McNevan also co-produced the Thousand Foot Krutch album Welcome to the Masquerade and FM Static's album My Brain Says Stop, But My Heart Says Go!.

 Thousand Foot Krutch

 McNevan is a founding member of Thousand Foot Krutch and is the only remaining original member, although the current line-up of the band has remained consistent since 2002.
 The band has released eight studio albums and two live CD/DVD albums.
 In 2017 the band entered an indefinite hiatus, although they have not officially disbanded.
 They later reunited in 2023.

 In June 2015, Thousand Foot Krutch performed at the Faroe Islands Festival, conducted by Franklin Graham and run by the Billy Graham Evangelistic Association.